Microsoft Office Professional Certification and Certificate Programs

 Continuing Education Information

 The Microsoft Office Specialist certification is ideal for those who are eager to prove their command over Microsoft programs to potential or current employers.
 The company offers certification at several levels, including Basic and Expert.
-The company also comes out with new versions of its Microsoft Office Suite every few years, and offers certification in the 2000, 2003 and the latest 2007 versions of the program.
+The company also comes out with new versions of its Microsoft Office Suite every few years, and offers updated certification exams so professionals can demonstrate their skills on current versions.

 Related to Microsoft Office Professional Certification and Certificate Programs